It lasted just minutes, but it reverberated around the country as yet another example of racism in America.

 That training starts with scholarship.

-Portia Adams, associate professor and interim director of the African American Studies Program 2017-2018, studies race and diversity.
+Portia Adams, associate professor and interim director of the African American Studies Program at Bradley University, studies race and diversity.
 Her friend David Billings is one of the country’s leading authorities on undoing racism.
 Adams has participated in dozens of seminars and workshop about undoing racism.

 “I learn something new each time,” she said.